Cellular-automaton decoders for topological quantum memories: Results

 Ideally, we would like all update rules to be completely independent of the system size $L$, and not to change throughout sequences.
 Yet, we find that this is not possible within the framework of $\phi$ automaton decoders.
 Indeed, simulations show that in order for the decoder to converge in a time which is sub exponential in $L$, the field has to have propagated a distance of order $\log (L)$, which corresponds to a lower bound on the field velocity $c \geq c_{\text{min}} \sim \log^2(L)$.
-The dependence on $\log(L)$ can be understood by the fact that maximal clusters of errors below the error threshold are of order $\log(L)$ (see Refs.~\cite{kovalev2013fault,gottesman2013overhead} and Methods), and the decoder must collapse these maximal clusters in a time proportional to their size.
-If $c$ were to be taken independent of $L$, then beyond a critical cluster size, the field contribution due to an anyon's self-interaction would dominate the contribution from the anyons at the other end of the cluster, hence causing persistent flickering of the anyons and preventing the decoder from converging in a reasonable time.
+The dependence on $\log(L)$ can be understood by the fact that maximal clusters of errors below the error threshold are of order $\log(L)$ (see Refs.~\cite{kovalev2013fault,gottesman2013overhead} and Supp.
+Mat.), and the decoder must collapse these maximal clusters in a time proportional to their size.
+If $c$ were to be taken independent of $L$, then beyond a critical cluster size, the field contribution due to an anyon's self-interaction would dominate the contribution from the anyons at the other end of the cluster.
+Self-interaction prevents constant $c$ decoders from converging in a time polylogarithmic in $L$, and the phenomena is discussed in detail later.
 Thus, in any field based model, the field velocity must scale with the system size.
 Later in the paper, we give an explicit lower bound on $c$ which is derived from the equilibration properties of the $\phi$-automaton.

 Given that we want our class of decoders to be adaptable to a setting where measurement data is regularly refreshed, it is desirable to have update rules that are invariant throughout sequences.
 However, this appears not to be possible when the fields are restricted to two spatial dimensions (see Fig.~\ref{Fig_Main_Results}c).
 The $\phi$-automaton decoder works asymptotically in three or higher dimensions because of the steady state profile of the field.
 Indeed, the steady state poisson field of a single charge scales as $\log(r)$ in two dimensions and as $r^{2-D}$ in higher dimension, where $r$ is the distance from the source charge.
 From numerical simulations, we are lead to conclude that the 2D equilibrium field is too long range, and tends to break the cluster structure of the anyons by extending error strings rather than shrinking them.
 In higher dimensions the field profile decays steeply enough so that this is not the case.
 We also later address whether there is a proper threshold between the $\log(r)$ and the $1/r$ decaying fields.